ioccc-src/winner/1984/decot/README.md

 ### Alternative code:

-The alternative code, [decot.alt.c](decot.alt.c), is the fix that Cody made to the version that does require `-traditional-cpp` and still runs afoul with clang's requirement for the second and third arguments to main() being a `char **` (the fixed version's main() only has one arg, an int).
+The alternative code, [decot.alt.c](decot.alt.c), is the original code that requires `-traditional-cpp` and will also run afoul with clang's requirement for the second and third arguments to main() being a `char **` (the fixed version's main() only has one arg, an int).
 It is a minor fix to Yusuke's fix.
 Thank you Yusuke and Cody!

 To try this version: